-Final Thoughts: Before I had brass everywhere so it looked more of a cohesive color, where now I didn’t have as much brass on the top vs the bottom so it looked very uneven.
-My hair was more of a cool tone on top where my bottom was still very warm.
+Final Thoughts: Before I had brass everywhere, so it looked more of a cohesive color, where now I didn’t have as much brass on the top and bottom, so it looked very uneven.
+My hair was more of a cool tone on top, where my bottom was still hot.

-After a few washes with the Joico Purple Toning Shampoo and Conditioner I noticed my bottom layer still didn’t exactly match up with the top layer of my hair.
+After a few washes with the Joico Purple Toning Shampoo and Conditioner, I noticed my bottom layer still didn’t match up with my hair’s top layer.

 While it wasn’t 100% unform, my overall result was a HUGE improvement.
-Unless I was in direct sunlight or a room with a lot of natural light, the normal eye couldn’t tell to much of a difference.
+Unless I was in direct sunlight or a room with a lot of natural light, the normal eye couldn’t tell much difference.

 Joico shampoo and conditioner combo really eliminated brass all over my hair.
 Some of my lighter pieces from previous highlights pop into the white blonde color I had wanted as an all-over color from the start.
-Joico Color Balance was the first purple shampoo toning product that was able to achieve some white strands throughout.
+Joico Color Balance was the first purple shampoo toning product that achieved some white strands throughout.